Australian Science and Technology Heritage Centre: Future

 After the closure of the Australian Science and Technology Heritage Centre in 2006, it became integrated with the University of Melbourne's Library and changed its name to the eScholarship Research Centre (ESRC), with a much better financial allocation offer.
-Shortly after the establishment of ESRC, the Global Financial Crisis hit not long after.
-This resulted in the promised budget being reduced by a large amount and they faced another financial crisis similar to its predecessor.
+Shortly after the establishment of ESRC, the 2008 financial crisis resulted in the promised budget being reduced by a large amount and they faced another financial crisis similar to its predecessor.
 However, building upon the achievements and progression of the Austehc and ASAP, they managed to develop several external projects that acted as their funding source, which allowed them to barely survive past this crisis.
 Hence, they were not able to achieve the goal that Linda O’Brian envisioned when offering to merge Austehc with the University Library.
 From 2007 to 2013, due to the increase in external projects for budget, the client reports increased up to 17% of the total publications of ESRC.
 During this time period, archival guides took up to 26%, conference papers at 19%, 16% were web resources, 14% were journal articles, 6% were books and book chapters, and about 1% were other types of documents.

 It was also during this time that Bright Sparc and Australian Science at Work came together as one entity under a new name, the Encyclopedia of Australian Science.
 As mentioned above, they had originally wanted to make Bright Sparc and Australian Science at Work one project but due to the technological difficulty for that time, they were unable to achieve this.
 In February 2010, the ESRC managed to complete this task, creating a new project.
 The Encyclopedia of Australian Science is an online registry with the function of both Bright Sparc and Australian Science at Work, which includes information about people, organisations, and research institutions that have contributed to Australia's heritage of science, technology, and medicine.
 Within the registry, the following data on people and organisations are presented: